WHO WE ARE

 EDITOR IN CHIEF

-Amelia Spalter is an undergraduate concentrator in Religious Studies.
+Amelia Spalter graduated from Brown University with a BA in Religious Studies in 2021 and remained at Brown to pursue an MA in the same field.
 She is the founder and Editor in Chief of Brown University Interviews.
 A brief selection of her previous interviews include media personality Norman Lear, attorney Alan Dershowitz, singer/songwriter Seal, and Black Lives Matter co-founder Patrisse Cullors.
 Before enrolling at Brown University, her formal education was stewarded primarily by television.
 As such, she now plans to pay it forward by pursuing a career in television writing.
-Spalter is also Director of the Interviews Board for the Brown Political Review.
+Spalter is also Director Emerita of The Brown Political Review Interviews Board.
 When not interviewing, she serves as the founding President of the Brown University Screenwriting Collective, the Ivy League’s largest pre-professional screenwriting organization.
-Her other publications include sports reporting for the Brown Daily Herald and an occasional letter of demand or manifesto.
+Her other publications include business school application essays and an occasional letter of demand or manifesto.

 WHAT WE DO